-The Arctic FASD Regional Training Center provides education and training about fetal alcohol spectrum disorders (FASDs) to health and allied health care providers and students in Alaska and beyond.
+The Arctic FASD Regional Training Center provided education and training about fetal alcohol spectrum disorders (FASDs) to health and allied health care providers and students in Alaska and beyond.

-Funding for the Arctic FASD Regional Training Center has been provided by the U.S. Department of Health and Human Services Centers for Disease Control and Prevention.
+Funding for the Arctic FASD Regional Training Center was provided by the U.S. Department of Health and Human Services Centers for Disease Control and Prevention.

 "Pregnancy Tests in Bars" Study